hopehyhp/Vue-Practice/README.md

 ## Project Introduction

 `vue-practice` is a practice project based on Vue.js, aimed at helping developers familiarize themselves with the basic usage and best practices of Vue.js.
-This project includes multiple example pages covering Vue Router, Vuex, component-based development, and more.
+This project includes multiple example pages covering Vue Router, Vuex, component-based development, and weather forecast functionality.

 ## Project Structure